 TAMA

-is a pan-African initiative dedicated to the preservation, promotion and transmission of African musical heritage.
-The project aims to help artists of today and yesteryear to enhance the value of their work through a more contemporary strategy.
+TAMA is a pan-African initiative dedicated to the preservation, promotion, and transmission of African musical heritage.
+The project aims to help artists—both current and past—promote their work through a more contemporary strategy.

 TAMA #2